-Reporting to the general manager, a golf course superintendent needs to be a proven leader in the industry and will have a successful track record in the areas of turf grass management, human resources and financial management.
+Reporting to the general manager, a golf course superintendent needs to be a proven leader in the industry and have a successful track record in the areas of turf grass management, human resources, and financial management.

 What does a Golf Course Superintendent do?

 A golf course superintendent is responsible for the landscaping and maintenance of the course grounds, which includes supervising all the workers and the operations needed to make this happen.
 This is exclusive to the course itself, and does not include restaurants, clubhouses, or businesses on the property.

 Golf courses have very specific standards to be maintained that are set up by the management or owner of the course — the golf course superintendent makes sure those standards are met.